119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 2. Old Car Radios

 Older car radios, especially from premium brands, hold significant value.
 Vintage models like Pioneer KEH-P6200 or Sony XR-C900 are highly sought after by car enthusiasts who want to restore classic cars.
 Even standard factory radios from brands like Toyota, Honda, and Ford can be sold for $20 to $50, while rare or high-end models can bring $200 or more.
-Collectors, restorers, and audio enthusiasts often look for such old radio systems.
+Collectors, restorers, and audio enthusiasts frequently search for vintage car radios like these.
 Selling these units with wiring and connectors intact can increase their resale value.

 Also Read: How to Maximize Your Profit When Selling a Scrap Car in Canada